lennax/random/EnvVar.md

 Arrow to the end, add a semicolon if there isn't one, then type `%PYTHON_HOME%`

+        In the previous step, we made `PYTHON_HOME refer to `C:\Python27`, and now we are adding `PYTHON_HOME` to the path.
+This means if you change python versions, you would only modify `PYTHON_HOME`

         Again, make sure there are no spaces.
 Click OK

         Click OK until the window goes away